Walk 69: Ightham Mote and Fairlawne Estate

 in front of Absalom’s Farm.
 Climb Rooks Hill

-until it reaches woodland and there is a public footpath
+until you reach woodland and public footpath sign on

-sign on the left.
-Carry on a few more metres to a
+left.
+Carry on a few more metres to public footpath

-public footpath sign on right and go through gate.
+sign on right and go through gate.
+Follow path

-Follow path initially between two fences but later in
+initially between two fences but later in woodland.

-that climbs steeply, passing steps and bearing left to
+along path climbing steeply, passing steps and bearing

-double back on previous route.
-Two thirds of the
+left to double back on previous route.
+Pass seats

-way up there is a seat offering fine views across the
+offering fine views across the Weald.
+On leaving

-the path through the gate opposite back into the Ightham
+Mote Road, take path opposite back into Ightham Mote

-Mote estate.
-On reaching the drive at the top,
+estate.
+On reaching drive at top, turn right into

 |